PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-06 09:55:23
+Last updated: 2024-04-06 09:56:30
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: It's not Aerys I rue, it's Robert...
+Why is it no one names Robert oathbreaker?
+He tore the realm apart, yet I am the one with shit for honor.  -  Jaime Lannister